-What can I say, I’m demanding.
-But that’s how things change!
+What can I say, I’m demanding – but that’s how things change!

-… Review “Hello” Toothpaste Tablets?
+…Why didn’t you review “Hello” Toothpaste Tablets?

 Similar to Lush, Hello doesn’t currently have refillable packaging.
 They don’t send their subscription orders in paper packaging (the gold standard for sustainability for subscription products) and they’re not available in package-free bulk stores.
 Their tablets come in aluminum cans – better than Lush’s plastic packaging, but not the best.